 What is the follow-up schedule after having a Light Adjustable Lens implanted?

-Follow-up visits are typically scheduled for 1 day, 1 week, and 1-month post-surgery.
-The adjustments are scheduled every week for about 3-5 weeks.
-Then post-adjustments you’ll have another visit a month later.
+Follow-up visits are typically scheduled for one day, one week, and one month after surgery.
+The adjustments are scheduled every week for about three to five weeks.
+Then, after the adjustments, you’ll have another visit a month later.
 The follow-up tests include visual acuity, refraction, and intraocular pressure checks.

 Does the Light Adjustable Lens have UV protection?